 and cochinillo (suckling pig, which is not always advertised, so you may have to ask for it).

 GANBARA JATETXEA San Jerónimo Kalea 19, 20003 Donostia-San Sebastián

-Famous for its seasonal specialities, like, the barra setas plancha (mushroom plate with egg yolk).
-It's expensive but worth it.
+Famous for its seasonal specialities, like the barra setas plancha (mushroom plate with egg yolk).
+It was expensive but worth it.
 You'll never taste anything so pure and umami-laden.

 BAR TXEPETXA Arrandegi Kalea 5, 20003 Donostia-San Sebastián

 When you walk into this traditional bar and see all the retro, ceramic anchovy pintxos, displayed on the bar, you may have second thoughts.
 Don‘t.
 All the anchovy/boquerone pintxos here are made to order.
 You pick from the variety of toppings shown on the fish-shaped menu boards at the back of the bar.

 We had our favourite. crema de centollo (anchovy toast with cream of spider crab)

 but others, like foie y compota Manzana (anchovy toast with foie gras and apple puree) and the famous La Gilda, are also excellent.
 Always drink Txakoli with these pintxos.